vumaasha/Atlas/dataset/README.md

 # Datasets

-We have provided 2 datasets:
+We have curated 2 datasets:

-1. Atlas

-This dataset contains the
+1. Atlas : This dataset contains the

 2. Zoomed vs Normal